peconicmonuments/peconicmonuments.github.io/cemeteries.md

 main_nav: false
 ---

-Although we specialize in working in cemeteries predominantly located on the East end of Long Island, please feel free to reach out to us regarding work in cemeteries in other locations.
+Although we specialize in working in cemeteries predominantly located on the East end of Long Island, please feel free to <a href="mailto:{{ site.email }}">
+reach out </a> to us regarding work in cemeteries in other locations.
 We would welcome the chance to speak with you about your memorial needs wherever the final resting place of your loved one may be.
 Below is a list of some of the cemeteries where we have worked.

 ## NORTH FORK